bhavikpanchal28/2D-Video-Game/README.md

 Animation has been added to the player. \
 A floor of blocks has been added for the player to walk on.\
 Gravity has been added to the game. \
 The player is now able to jump with the press of the spacebar.
-The player can also double-jump.
+The player can also double-jump. \
+Jumping animations have been added to the player.